HenryLeeAu/code-test-tab/README.md

 2. Use redux to manage the data status.
 3. In order to caculate time-to-go, my solution is to pass current time into each racing item.
 It can trigger componentDidUpdate in RacingListItem component and update the time difference.

+1. In my unit tests, I mock current time to avoid tests keep getting new time to rerender the snapshots.